visserle/AnkiOps/README.md

 ### What is the recommended workflow?

 We recommend using VS Code.
-It has excellent AI integration, a great [add-on](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) for Markdown previews, and supports image pasting (which will be saved in your Anki media folder by default).
+It has excellent AI integration, a great [add-on](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) for Markdown previews, and supports image pasting from the clipboard directly into the media folder (automatically set up)

 ### How can I share my AnkiOps collection?